hansonkd/Wheb-Framework/README.md

 * The core datatype will let you build anything from a read-only server to a fully interactive web application with basic Haskell.
 * Minimal boilerplate to start your application.
+* Session, Auth and Cache interfaces are built in.
+Just drop in a backend.
 * Choice between type-safe web-routes or simpler pattern-based named-routes.
 * Easy to use for REST APIs
 * WebSockets